 Edible baked Christmas tree ornaments are mostly gingerbread or sugar cookies made with real cookie dough and hung on a tree.

-While both edible and non-edible ornaments (salt dough ornaments, as an example) are fun to make with kids, edible ones are yummier and safer when kids want to taste "the dough" or ready decoration.
+While both edible and non-edible ornaments (salt dough ornaments, for example) are fun to make with kids, edible ones are yummier and safer when kids want to taste "the dough" or ready decoration.

 Edible sweet ornaments also make a great edible gift during the holiday season.
 Moreover, you can eat these treats right from the tree!

-- One bowl, cookie ornament recipe is great during a busy holiday season.
+- This one-bowl cookie ornament recipe is great during a busy holiday season.

-- This easy recipe results in a batch of cookies to please the crowd.
+- It results in a batch of cookies to please the crowd.

 - These cookies make a beautiful edible gift during the holidays.
 Bake cookies and make a Christmas ornament cookie jar to give to your family and friends.